Good Practice Guide – Swiftwater Breathing Apparatus

 2.3.6 Operators are exempt from Clauses 2.3.1 to 2.3.5 where they hold and maintain micro-credential certification in accordance with IPSQA Standard 5002 (Swiftwater Breathing Apparatus Operator) as this certification exceeds such requirements.

 2.3.7 Operators should undertake an annual skills check to ensure proficiency in between recertification.
-A recommended skills check is available as per Annex C.

 2.3.8 Approved Instructors must hold and maintain the following: